zucchini fritters with an avocado raita

 in all this surrounding beauty,

-reminding us to breathe, smile and take us back to our true self.
+reminding us to breathe, smile, and return to our true self.

 zucchini fritters (without eggs)